Montpelier, Brighton: Vernon Terrace

 This long, tall terrace of houses blocked the view of the South Downs that Montpelier Crescent had when it was first built.
 Along with the crescent, it forms "a townscape of outstanding quality".
 Only the west side of the road has houses, as the open space outside Montpelier Crescent fronts the east side.
 The terrace is in two parts: that to the south dates from the 1850s and is Grade II-listed in two parts.
 Numbers 1–6 have been dated to about 1860 and rise to three storeys (except numbers 1 and 6, which have an extra storey).
 Their individual detailing is slightly different, but pilastered doorcases, architraves, first-floor cast iron balconies and small pediments above the windows are common themes.
-Numbers 7–16 date from 1856–57 and are each of four storeys with a three-window range; there is a mixture of bow windows and canted bays.
+Numbers 7–16 date from 1856 to 1857 and are each of four storeys with a three-window range; there is a mixture of bow windows and canted bays.
 Many windows have architraves and cornices, and there are bow-fronted cast iron balconies at first-floor level (and to the second and third floors at number 8).